An introduction to the percussion instrument and its music

 Photo credit: Daeng Soetigna in 1971 © Collectie Wereldmuseum (v/h Tropenmuseum), part of the National Museum of World Cultures, CC BY-SA 3.0

-Angklung are also frequently played along with the Sundanese gamelan to accompany dance and puppet theatre.
+Angklung is also frequently played along with the Sundanese gamelan to accompany dance and puppet theatre.

-Traditionally, angklung were tuned to tritonic (three-note) or tetratonic (four-note) scales.
+Traditionally, angklung was tuned to tritonic (three-note) or tetratonic (four-note) scales.
 Over time, it has been tuned to the pentatonic five-tone scales, namely salendro, madenda and degung.

 Angklung is usually played by an ensemble.
 Like the handbell ensemble, the set of angklung is distributed among the group and the instrument is played in an interlocking fashion, with each musician contributing a single tone to the desired melody.
 To play a single angklung, the musician suspends it between the index and middle fingers of the left hand and shakes the bottom of the frame from left to right with the right hand.